alabs/15mcc/webapp/README.md

 => Rails 3.2.0.rc2 application starting in development on http://0.0.0.0:3000
 => Call with -d to detach
 => Ctrl-C to shutdown server

-Mongoid config not found.
-Create a config file at: config/mongoid.yml to generate one run: rails generate mongoid:config

 [2012-01-14 20:06:09] INFO  WEBrick 1.3.1
 [2012-01-14 20:06:09] INFO  ruby 1.9.2 (2010-12-25) [x86_64-darwin10.8.0]
 [2012-01-14 20:06:09] INFO  WEBrick::HTTPServer#start: pid=26706 port=3000
 ```

 And that's it.